Civil Partnership Dissolution

 An application for a Dissolution Order can be made by either civil partner on the ground that the civil partnership has broken down irretrievably.
 To establish this, one of the “facts” ie. Unreasonable behaviour, 2 year or 5 years separation or desertion must be proved.
 If you need guidance on whether you have grounds to dissolve your partnership, please contact one of our experienced family law solicitors.

-If you wish to apply for an order dissolving your civil partnership and you know that your partner will not contest this, we can offer to do this for a fixed fee of £1165.
-Send an enquiry for a fixed fee Civil partnership dissolution now.
+If you wish to apply for an order dissolving your civil partnership and you know that your partner will not contest this, send an enquiry for a Civil Partnership Dissolution now.

 - All the paperwork prepared and filed with the court on your behalf